cyr_dbtool

 -T, --use-transaction

-Use a transaction to do the action (most especially for 'show') - the default used to be transactions.
+Use a transaction to do the action (most especially for 'show') - the default is to run without transactions

 Examples